elicia4/linux_notes/commands/find.md

 find ~ -type f -name 'file*' -print | xargs ls -l
 ```

-The output of the `find` command gets piped into `xargs`, which, in turn,
+The output of `find` gets piped into `xargs`, which, in turn, constructs an
-constructs an argument list for the `ls` command and executes it.
-Note that
+argument list for `ls` and executes it.
+Note that whenever the argument list
-whenever the argument list exceeds the possible command size, `xargs` executes
+exceeds the possible command size, `xargs` executes the command multiple times.
-the command multiple times.
 To see the maximum size of the command line:

 ```bash
 xargs --show-limits